aseprite/aseprite/README.md

 [Known Issues](https://github.com/aseprite/aseprite/issues) (things
 to be fixed or that aren't yet implemented).

-If you found a bug or you have a new idea/feature for the program, [you can report them](https://github.com/aseprite/aseprite/issues/new).
+If you found a bug or have a new idea/feature for the program, [you can report them](https://github.com/aseprite/aseprite/issues/new).

 ## Support